hyperlabs-finance/hyperclaim/README.md

 # Hyperclaim

-**Welcome to Hyperclaim: decentralised digital identity and credentialing solution.**
+**Welcome to Hyperclaim: a decentralised digital identity and credentialing solution.**

 ## What is Hyperclaim

 As a platform for regulated interactions identity plays a fundamental role in the Hypersurface protocol.
 Identity is crucial in allowing (1) users to engage with one another online with confidence, (2) creating binding legal agreements between parties and (3) enabling smart contracts to validate credentials, thereby automating the process of compliance.

 Verifiable digital identities create a powerful resource that enables users to engage broadly across investment, ownership, and governance on the blockchain.
 Identities are persistent, meaning they may only need to be verified once to open an entire network of opportunities.
 In this sense, an identity account can be thought of as a digital ID card.
-Not only is it valid across opportunities but with further standardisation it may be used across the blockchain ecosystem.
+Not only is it valid across opportunities but with further standardisation, it may be used across the blockchain ecosystem.

 Blockchain-based identity accounts enable information to be verified near-instantly by smart contracts.
 This has significant implications for issuers as it enables the process of compliance and transfer controls to be automated and enforced at the protocol level.
 With trust secured by a tamper-proof digital environment, compliant parties can participate with greatly reduced friction.

 There have been a variety of notable attempts over the years to create digital accounts, all of which have fallen short in one way or another.
-Ideally, accounts would be secure, self-sovereign, identity-driven, and more broadly compatible with the blockchain ecosystem—all while maintaining the simplicity to onboard first-time users.
+Ideally, accounts would be secure, self-sovereign, identity-driven and more broadly compatible with the blockchain ecosystem—all while maintaining the simplicity to onboard first-time users.

 ## Claims